omemo/python-omemo/README.rst

 .. end-badges

-This is an implementation o*OMEMO Multi-End Message and Object Encryption** in Python.
+This is an implementation **OMEMO Multi-End Message and Object Encryption** in Python.

 Installation